Sunday, August 08, 2010

 Also addressed elsewhere is the fact that I was born into a satanic cult, somehow escaped, and was then targeted for destruction by the cult.
 My "romance" with the young lady in question was a key element in the grand scheme of things.
 So that first date was all part of the set-up.

-What I'm alleging is that Notre Dame was required to throw that game as part of the satanic ritual that was to become my life.
+What I'm alleging is that Notre Dame was required to throw that game as part of the Masonic ritual that was to become my life.
+And since all high-ranking Freemasons worship Satan, Freemasonry is essentially a satanic organization.

 For example, after Notre Dame jumped ahead 24-0 in the second quarter, USC scored just before the end of the first half and deliberately missed the extra point.
 Actually, it was blocked, but the kicker deliberately hooked a low line drive into the Notre Dame defense to make it appear accidental.